MMScan: A Multi-Modal 3D Scene Dataset with Hierarchical Grounded Language Annotations: Experiments

 \section{Experiments}

-This section presents two main benchmarks based on MMScan: 3D visual grounding and 3D question answering benchmark.
-Afterward, we used the richly annotated captions from MMScan to train grounding models and instruction-tune 3D-LLMs.
-Finally, we preliminarily study the scaling law of multi-modal 3D learning regarding language annotations.
-More qualitative and in-the-wild test results and analyses, detailed implementation details, and a basic 3D scene captioning benchmark are in the supplementary materials.
+This section presents two main benchmarks based on MMScan: 3D visual grounding and 3D question answering, along with a preliminary 3D captioning benchmark as a potentially more challenging task in the future.
+We demonstrate new challenges of these tasks with different evaluations from GPT, human, and conventional metrics.
+Furthermore, we used the rich annotations from MMScan to obtain state-of-the-art grounding models and 3D-LLMs.
+Finally, we make an analysis of the scaling law of multi-modal 3D learning regarding language annotations.
+More qualitative and in-the-wild test results and analyses and detailed implementation details can be referred to the appendix.